Video—CHS Open House with Gregory Nagy and Guests on the Odyssey, Kingship, and Nestor

 Selection of references mentioned:

-- Best of the Achaeans by Gregory Nagy available on the Texts page of the Hour 25 website
+- The Best of the Achaeans by Gregory Nagy available on the Center for Hellenic Studies website

 - Greek and Roman Questions by Plutarch, and Description of Greece by Pausanias, both available online at Perseus

 - Theognis of Megara, translated by Gregory Nagy, available on CHS

 - ‘Telemachus The Last Hero Song‘ by Richard P Martin in Colby Quarterly

 - The Trickster: A Study in American Indian Mythology by Paul Radin, Schocken Books 978-0805203516

 Members of the Hour 25 community can continue to discuss these themes in the Forums.